 Tax Bill of $1k, $2k, & $3k

-The beauty of basic tax planning is that April 15th becomes just another day on the calendar while many of your family, friends, and neighbors view the day with blood-boiling anger.
-Remember that for the most part, YOU control your tax bill.
+With a little tax planning we can make April 15th just another beautiful spring day while many of your family, friends, and neighbors howl at the moon.
+As I write every year: remember that for the most part, YOU control your tax bill!

-Now do see the importance of tax planning?
+And people think tax planning isn’t sexy!
+Now do you see the importance of tax planning?